Simon Levine LLB (Hons), Solicitor, TEP

 The UK’s post-Brexit relationship with the EU has left private individuals with assets in European countries wondering what might happen to those assets should they die.
 Would, for example, a Will made in the UK apply to a holiday home in the South of France?

 Several years ago, the EU introduced laws to simplify succession across member countries, called Brussels IV.
 They allow for anyone to elect for the laws of the country of their nationality to apply to any EU assets for inheritance purposes.
 So as an illustration, a UK national could opt for UK laws to apply to the inheritance of their French holiday home.
 This might be useful to avoid the forced heirship and other inheritance regimes.

-The UK opted out of Brussels IV, so for example, a French national cannot elect for French law to apply to his UK property.
+The UK opted out of Brussels IV, which means for example, a French national cannot elect for French law to apply to his UK property.
 The UK is therefore treated as a ‘third country’ and following Brexit will remain a third country, meaning in practice, very little will change going forwards.

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.

 You can unsubscribe from our email communications at any time by emailing [email protected] or by clicking the 'unsubscribe' link found on all our email newsletters and event invitations.